Volksparkstadion: Other uses

 The stadium hosted the heavyweight unification boxing match between Wladimir Klitschko and David Haye on 2 July 2011.
 Klitschko won by unanimous decision.
 The stadium sold out.

 The stadium hosted the German leg of the worldwide concert event Live Earth on 7 July 2007.
-Among the artists performing in Hamburg were Shakira, Snoop Dogg, Eminem and Cat Stevens/Yusuf Islam.
-Other musical performances at the Volksparkstadion include those of: Michael Jackson, in 1988 as part of his Bad World Tour and 1992 as part of his Dangerous World Tour; Tina Turner in 1996 during her "Wildest Dreams Tour" and in 2000 during her "Twenty Four Seven Tour"; Depeche Mode in 2009 during their Tour of the Universe and in 2013 during their Delta Machine Tour; Metallica in 2014 as a part of their By Request Tour; AC/DC in 2016 for their Rock or Bust World Tour; Coldplay in 2016 for their A Head Full of Dreams Tour; Rihanna in 2016 for her Anti World Tour; P!nk in 2019 for her Beautiful Trauma World Tour.
-The Weeknd will perform at the stadium on 2 July 2023 as part of his After Hours til Dawn Tour.
+Among the artists performing in Hamburg were Snoop Dogg, Eminem and Cat Stevens/Yusuf Islam.
+Other musical performances at the Volksparkstadion include those of: Michael Jackson, in 1988 as part of his Bad World Tour and 1992 as part of his Dangerous World Tour; Tina Turner in 1996 during her "Wildest Dreams Tour" and in 2000 during her "Twenty Four Seven Tour"; Depeche Mode in 2009 during their Tour of the Universe and in 2013 during their Delta Machine Tour; Metallica in 2014 as a part of their By Request Tour and again in 2023 as a part of their M72 World Tour; AC/DC in 2016 for their Rock or Bust World Tour; Coldplay in 2016 for their A Head Full of Dreams Tour; Rihanna in 2016 for her Anti World Tour; P!nk in 2019 for her Beautiful Trauma World Tour, and Harry Styles in 2022 for his Love On Tour.
+Beyoncé in 2023 for her Renaissance World Tour, followed by The Weeknd as part of his After Hours til Dawn Tour performed at the stadium on 2 July 2023.
+Taylor Swift performed at the stadium on 23 and 24 July 2024 as part of her The Eras Tour.
+Linkin Park will perform two shows on 1 and 3 July 2026 as part of their From Zero World Tour.